Trepan-Debuggers/bashdb/docs/features.rst

 Terminal command completion is available.
 Command completion is not just a simple static list, but varies depending on the context.
-For example, for frame-changing commands which take optional numbers, on the list of *valid numbers* is considered.
+For example, for frame-changing commands that take optional numbers, change depending on the list of *valid numbers* is considered.

 Terminal Handling
 -----------------